lucastvms/MyselfSite/README.md

 # MyselfSite
-A project where I train HTML, CSS and JS.
+A project where I presente myself and train HTML, CSS and JS.